Instant Pot Lentil Soup

 After removing lid to show cooked lentils towards the top.

 Step 5: Select the “Manual” or “Pressure Cook” setting and cook on high pressure.
-After cooking’s done, allow the pressure to release naturally, then manually release the rest of the pressure.
+After the cooking’s done, allow the pressure to release naturally, then manually release the rest of the pressure.

 After stirring soup with lemon juice added.